jaxrowe/juce-qt-practice/README.md

 ### juce-qt-practice

 For practicing juce, qml, and juce with qml. <br>

-C++20 modules will be used, see links in footer for toolchain support.
+I planned to use C++20 modules, but Qt has no support for them and it's not coming anytime soon.
+Macros cannot escape modules and Qt depends on them too heavily.
+Some early projects may use them and there is a build section if your curious, but will be using traditional header/source now.

-To build any qml projects change this to your Qt installation in the CMakeLists : `set(CMAKE_PREFIX_PATH "/home/jax/Qt/6.7.2/gcc_64")`
+To build any qml projects change this to your Qt installation in the CMakeLists : `set(CMAKE_PREFIX_PATH"/home/jax/Qt/6.7.2/gcc_64")`

 ---